This information is intended for use by health professionals

 Only 15 subjects aged between 10 and 12 years were included in the controlled clinical studies conducted in children and adolescents.
 Although efficacy and safety of metformin hydrochloride in these children did not differ from efficacy and safety in older children and adolescents, particular caution is recommended when prescribing to children aged between 10 and 12 years.

-Metformin hydrochloride alone does not cause hypoglycaemia, but caution is advised when it is used in combination with insulin or oral antidiabetics (e.g. sulfonylureas or meglitinides).
+- Metformin hydrochloride alone does not cause hypoglycaemia, but caution is advised when it is used in combination with insulin or other oral antidiabetics (e.g. sulfonylureas or meglitinides).

 Concomitant use not recommended